How to Retire Before 60

 Monday, February 3rd, 2020

-Many people dream of the day that they can cast their suit aside, and live the glorious life of the Hawaiian shirt attired retiree.
-While abandoning the rigors of the 40-hour workweek can seem enticing, it’s important to comprehend the financial constraints associated with life after retirement.
-This understanding is even more urgent if you have plans to retire before the age of 60.
+Many people dream of the day they can cast aside their suits and embrace the relaxed life of a Hawaiian shirt-wearing retiree.
+The allure of abandoning the rigors of the 40-hour workweek is undeniable, but understanding the financial constraints associated with life after retirement is crucial, especially if you’re wondering how to retire before 60.

 Retiring in your fifties takes an immense amount of planning and strategy.
 You will need abundant retirement savings to retire early.
 If you’re a 55- year old male, the average projected lifespan is approximately 75 years old.
 This means you will need to have at least 20 years of income to live comfortably on if you live only to the average life expectancy.
 Take into consideration that many retirement savings vehicles also have minimum age requirements to access the funds you’ve set aside.
 So, you may need to consider what type of investments and retirement savings accounts you’re using to ensure you can access your money when you’ll need it